Hexagon/lumocs/docs/src/usage/frontmatter.md

   couple of subkeys:
   - **site:** Overall name of the entire documentation site, usually set globally through `_data.json`
-  - **icon:** Icon of the site displayed just by the site name, make sure to include `site.copy("img")` in your `_config.yaml` if you do place your icon in the `img`-folder.
+  - **logo:** Logo of the site displayed just by the site name.
+Make sure to include `site.copy("img")` in your `_config.yaml` if you do place your icon in the `img`-folder.
   - **description:** Set from the `description` in the page's front matter.